kfir-wit/PurpleCrayon/README.md

 # PurpleCrayon - AI Graphics Agent

-Runs a LangGraph-based agent that searches local assets, stock sites, scrapes the web, and generates images using Google Gemini (Nano Banana) and Imagen (via Replicate).
+Runs a LangGraph-based agent that searches local assets, stock sites, scrapes the web, generates images using Google Gemini (Nano Banana) and Imagen (via Replicate), and clones images for royalty-free alternatives.
 It can convert/resize images while preserving originals and maintains a local asset catalog.

 ## Quickstart